 - 1. No emission of noise in excess of 39 decibels (dBA Lmax) from the hours of 9:00 PM to 6:00 AM. - 2.
 No emission of noxious fumes or gases which are dangerous or injurious to persons, animal life, or vegetation. - 3.
 No vibrations which cause displacement in excess of 0.002 of one inch. - 4.
 No offensive odors discernable at any property line - 5.
 No lighting or signs creating glare which could impair vision of a driver of any motor vehicle. - a) Light fixtures must be full cutoff and direct light below the horizontal plane.
 Illumination of structures and exterior areas shall be limited to levels necessary to ensure safety and security of persons and property. - b) Lighting plans must utilize energy efficient lights to the highest degree possible. - c) Communication and other high elevation towers must be designed and sited so that they do not require nighttime lighting. - d) Lights on structures which are visible above the tree line are prohibited. - 6.
 No liquid or solid wastes which cannot be disposed of by available or existing methods without undue burden on municipal facilities. - 7.
 No undue fire, explosive or other hazards which significantly endangers any property owner or which results in increased burden on municipal facilities. - 8.
-Noise that is plainly audible within a residential structure (one that is used for sleeping and is occupied

-- either full or part time) is prohibited.
+Noise that is plainly audible within a residential structure (one that is used for sleeping and is occupied either full or part time) is prohibited.
 (See Town Plan Noise Policy 2, Action 1, pg.
-44) - 9.
-To control noise, placement of commercial / industrial development facilities within the following minimum setback requirements is prohibited (See Town Plan Noise Policy 2, Action 2, pg.
-44) - Turbines shall be set back according to the following required measurements: - Minimum of 2,500 feet from property lines - 300 feet from transmission lines & poles, ski lift equipment & structures, camps, other turbines, and public travel ways. - 10.
-Development on ridgelines, defined as land above 2,000 feet elevation: - a) All development, including roads, structures (except camps as defined herein), utilities, and wireless broadcast telecommunications facilities are prohibited.
+44) - To control noise, placement of commercial / industrial development facilities within the following minimum setback requirements is prohibited (See Town Plan Noise Policy 2, Action 2, pg.44) - Turbines shall be set back according to the following required measurements: - a.
+Minimum of 2,500 feet from property lines - b.
+300 feet from transmission lines & poles, ski lift equipment & structures, camps, other turbines, and public travel ways.